HarirFahem/Calculator/README.md

 Calculator Form

- In this project we analyzed and coded many forms using signals and slots.
+ In this project we analyzed and coded many forms using the widget layout, and we made communication between objects using the signals and slots.